saiminh/floter.ink/about.md

 # Simon Flöter

-Simon is a German artist based in Amsterdam, the Netherlands.
+Simon is a German artist and [designer](http://floter.design) based in Amsterdam, the Netherlands.

 His bold style is a result of consuming unhealthy amounts of cartoons and comics, violent videogames, psychedelic music and scifi movies.